nagasudhirpulla/taming_python/blog/skills/keycloak_apache_reverse_proxy.md

 * `SSLProxyCheckPeerExpire on` means Apache will check if the server certificate is expired.
 If expired, 502 (Bad gateway).

 ### Exposing only selected paths via Reverse proxy
-* Admin console can be hidden from clients via Reverse Proxy to avoid security risks
+* Admin console can be hidden from clients via Reverse Proxy to avoid security risks.
+If required, admin panel can be accessed via localhost or internal LAN based on the Keycloak hostname setting
+*
 *

 ## References